VoronDesign/VoronUsers/firmware_configurations/klipper/Mastah/mandalaRoseWorks_magnets_avoidance/readme.md

 The exclusions zones are squares of 28mm x 28mm on the center of each magnets.
 If you feel the voidances zones are not big enough, use the attached xls to do some change.

+## How to

+Use the content of `magnets_avoidance.txt` to create your own `[bed_mesh]` section in klipper according to your config.
+You can generate new or your own avoidance zone by using the attached xls file.

 ## Results

 ![bed_mesh](images/bed_mesh.png)